Glokc0ma/SD-Maid-Pro/Frequently-Asked-Questions.md

 * SD Maid v3 was the main app version from 2013Q1 to 2016Q1.
 Its target is Android 2.3 to 4.0.
 * SD Maid v4 is the main app version since 2016Q1.
 Its target version is Android 4.1+.

+### MobileIron
+SD Maid doesn't require root, does not root a device and neither indicates a rooted device.
+Until MobileIron 9.3, SD Maid was blacklisted by packagename which could cause enterprise devices using the MobileIron system to be flagged as "out of compliance" while SD Maid was installed.
+If you previously had issues with this, update your MobileIron client to `9.3` or later and the issue should be fixed.

 ## SD Maid Pro
 ### Free vs Pro Version